Imagine a loved one calling in distress. You panic and want to do anything you can to help them.

 Older adults and less-tech-savvy individuals

-Fraudsters often target seniors because they typically have accumulated financial resources and may be less familiar with newer digital scams.
-AI voice clones and convincing emails can make them more susceptible to deception
+Fraudsters often target seniors because they typically have accumulated financial resources and may be less familiar with tech.
+They are more easily misled by scammers pretending to be “customer service agents” trying to “fix” their device or “solve” some problem with their account.

 Young people and social media users